aldorona/contur/src/readme.txt

-This respository contains the CONTUR code in
-Appendix D of J.C.
+This respository contains a FORTRAN90 translation of the CONTUR code in Appendix D of J.C.
 Sivells, A computer program for the aerodynamic design of axisymmetric and planar nozzles for supersonic and hypersonic wind tunnels, ARO Inc., a Sverdrup Corporation Company, ADEC TR 78 63,